YuMeng914/Amethyst/README.md

 # Amethyst
 Amethyst is a pipeline for analysis of Deep Mutational Scanning (DMS) sequencing data.
 This release features a GUI which allows users to easily install and operate, and generates a heatmap which visualizes the enrichment of each variant in the DMS library.
 Also by integrating NGmerge (Gaspar JM, 2018) into this pipeline, users can directly upload the paired-end sequencing data acquired from NGS.
+The enrichment score for each variant is calculated as the logfold change of its percentage in experiment group compared to that in control group.
+Variants with read counts below 20 are filtered out to reduce bias.

 ## Installation
 Amethyst v1.0.0 is a software designed for MacOS.
 Download AmethystPipeline.dmg from release, open it, and drag the Amethyst app icon to **Applications** folder.
 When opening the Amethyst app for the first time, **Right-click** the icon and choose **Open**.